JamesBremner/simodbus/README.md

 8. All slaves are assumed to be on the same port

-9. Able to configure station numbers and register numbers that the slave will simulate.  ( NYI )
+9. Able to configure station numbers and register numbers that the slave will simulate.

 10. Able to send a read query to a specified station and register block.
     Values returned will be decoded and displayed.